ChaosHelme/PacMan-Learning/README.md

 - **Clean, SOLID codebase**: Each class and method has a clear, single responsibility
 - **Two rendering modes**: Emoji (colorful, modern) and ASCII (maximum compatibility)
 - **Command-line options**: Choose your render mode at startup
-- **Comprehensive tests**: Unit and integration tests using NUnit and FluentAssertions
+- **Comprehensive tests**:Unit and integration tests using NUnit and AwesomeAssertions, written following TDD practices
 - **Easy extensibility**: Add new features, systems, or components with minimal changes

 ---